Steering Autoregressive Music Generation with Recursive Feature Machines: Single-Direction Steering Results

 \subsection{Quantitative Metrics}

-We first quantify audio similarity and distributional shift of generations steered along a \emph{single} concept direction using three standard metrics as a function of the control coefficient $\eta_0$: (i) \textbf{Fréchet Distance (FD)} (lower is better), and (ii) \textbf{Maximum Mean Discrepancy (MMD)} (lower is better), (iii) \textbf{CLAP} alignment (higher is better).
-For the \textbf{tempos} category, the control coefficient $\eta_0$ is averaged among the absolute value of the coefficient (e.g. the results from -0.15 and 0.15 are averaged into the 0.15 column).
+We first quantify distributional shift, prompt adherence, and control accuracy of generations steered along a \emph{single} concept direction using four metrics as a function of the control coefficient $\eta_0$: (i) \textbf{Fréchet Distance (FD)} \citep{gui2024adapting} (lower is better), and (ii) \textbf{Maximum Mean Discrepancy (MMD)} \citep{jayasumana2024rethinking} (lower is better), (iii) \textbf{CLAP} alignment \citep{wu2023large} using \texttt{630k-audioset-fusion-best.pt} checkpoint (higher is better), and (iv) \textbf{classification accuracy} of generated samples using the multiclass RFM probes described in Sec.~\ref{sec:classification-results} (higher is better).

+In our setup, we compare \ourmethod{} steering to a simple baseline: \emph{prompt-based conditioning}.
+For each concept category (e.g., notes, tempo), we append a textual hint that explicitly specifies the target attribute (e.g., \emph{``Note: C\#''} or \emph{``Slow Tempo''}) and generate audio using \textsc{MusicGen-Large} without any steering.
+We thus compare this 3 settings: (i) a prompt-only setting, (ii) a \ourmethod-only setting, and (iii) a \emph{combined} prompt+\ourmethod{} setting where the prompt conditioning and RFM directions are applied simultaneously.
+This allows us to disentangle what can be achieved through prompt engineering from what is uniquely enabled by RFM intervention.

+For all experiments, we evaluate on a fixed evaluation set of 250 prompts sampled from the \textsc{Song-Describer} dataset \citep{manco2023song}, using all 3 settings described above.
+For each setting, we generate 250 samples for each class in each category, and for each control coefficient $\eta_0 \in \{0.15, 0.30, 0.45, 0.60\}$ (for cases (ii) and (iii)).
+All results are reported on generations steered with RFM probes using stochastic application $\psi_p(t)$ with $p=0.3$ and exponential layer weighting with $w_0 = 1$ and $\kappa = 0.95$; these are settings we found to be most optimal when creating high-quality, conceptually accurate generations.
+For the \textbf{tempos} category, results from each $\eta_0$ are averaged among the absolute value of the coefficient (e.g. the results from -0.15 and 0.15 are averaged into the 0.15 column).
+FD and MMD distributions are compared against \textsc{MusicGen-Large} generations produced from the original prompts without any control.
 We show these results in Table~\ref{tab:single-dir}.
-All results are reported on generations steered with RFM probes using stochastic application $\psi_p(t)$ with $p=0.3$ and exponential layer weighting with $w_0 = 1$ and $\kappa = 0.95$; these are settings we found to be most optimal when creating high-quality, conceptually accurate generations.